 “No other state in America punishes behavior like Mr. Nash’s as excessively as Mississippi,” said Bardwell.
 “Mr. Nash is why we need to address excessive sentencing as part of reforming our criminal justice system.”

 Nash’s case has generated significant national media attention due to the severity of the sentence.

 # # #

-The Southern Poverty Law Center, based in Alabama with offices in Florida, Georgia, Louisiana, Mississippi, and Washington, D.C., is a nonprofit civil rights organization dedicated to fighting hate and bigotry, and to seeking justice for the most vulnerable members of society.
+The Southern Poverty Law Center, based in Alabama with offices in Florida, Georgia, Louisiana, Mississippi, and Washington, D.C., is a catalyst for racial justice in the South and beyond, working in partnership with communities to dismantle white supremacy, strengthen intersectional movements, and advance the human rights of all people.
 For more information, visit www.splcenter.org.